wikipathways/wikipathways.github.io/contribute.md

     <li style="margin-bottom: 10px;"><a href="https://classic.wikipathways.org/index.php?title=Special:UserLogin&type=signup" target="_blank"><b>Create a WikiPathways account</b></a>
         <br />A free WikiPathways account is required to edit or create pathways at WikiPathways.
 We are still in the process of <a href="/help.html#move_from_classic">moving from the classic WikiPathways site</a>, and during this time a WikiPathways account is still required.</li>
     <li style="margin-bottom: 10px;"><a href="http://academy.wikipathways.org/stages/walk-install-pv/" target="_blank"><b>Install Tools and Resources</b></a>
-        <br />To work with WikiPathways, the pathway editor PathVisio and the WikiPathways plugin are required.</li>
+        <br />To work with WikiPathways, you will need the pathway editor PathVisio with the WikiPathways plugin installed.</li>
     <li style="margin-bottom: 10px;"><b>Curate: Create or Edit a Pathway Model</b>
         <br />
 <div class="card-deck">